Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 to move the above files to INSTALL_DIR.
 Notice that env.sh (configure PATH and DYLD_LIBRARY_PATH environment variables as well as Draw Harness extra variables) and draw.sh (to launch DRAWEXE) will be created in target directory.

-## OCCT project debugging for Visual Studio
-Run OCCT.bat from the build directory to start Visual Studio with required environment for debugging.